jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 - **Directory:** A listing of information for location/navigation; e.g. business direcfory, telephone directory, web directory.
 - **Catalog:** A listing of content objects (their description and location).

+More specific to the purview of IAs, information consumers depend on KOSs to browse and search content objects.

+**BROWSING** AKA navigating is the act of reviewing Hjørland (2011) provided the following definition: "Browsing is a quick examination of the relevance of a number of objects which may or may not lead to a closer examination or acquisition/selection of (some of) these objects".

 NAVIGATION:

 - with hierarchical taxonomies
 - with a pick list
 - faceted taxonomies

+**SEARCHING** is

 RETRIEVAL: